 Deputy Chief Executive

-The council’s Deputy Chief Executive is Kirsty Cole.
-She has worked for the council since 1982 .
-As well as deputising for the Chief Executive, she has responsibility for change and major development projects within the council.
+The council’s Deputy Chief Executive is Sanjiv Kohli.
+As well as deputising for the Acting Chief Executive, he has responsibility for financial services at the council

-In her role as the council’s monitoring officer she ensures that the council acts lawfully.
+In his role as the council’s monitoring officer he ensures that the council acts lawfully.

-Further details about the Directors and their responsibilities.
+Further details about council managers and their responsibilities

 Each year we publish information on the number of employees whose remuneration was £50,000 or more.